superhighfives/beginnings-and-endings-archive/README.md

 # Beginnings & Endings

 Brightly's Beginnings &amp; Endings Project, an application to track and share music on a world map.

+> 🚨 This is a very old Rails app, written by someone who wasn't 100% sure exactly what they were doing, so proceed with caution.
+It is provided as is, for archival purposes, and would likely need significant work to get running again.